evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Long_Range/_index.md

 ## User interface and control

-The control interface for this EV model is focused around screen interation and only have a limited functionality available on buttons and stalks.
-This can for some cause less than ideal user expericne and usablitiy.
+The control interface for the  is primarily focused on screen interaction, with limited functionality available through physical buttons and stalks.
+This design may result in a less than ideal user experience and usability for some users.

 The Tesla Model Y Long Range has a single screen for the driver.
-The dashboard’s center has a single [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) for car information and infotainment.
+The dashboard’s center has a single [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) that serves as the primary display for both vehicle information and infotainment functions.

 Key screen details:

 - The touch screen on the dashboard's center is 15.0 inches large

-The model does not have a head-up display.
+The model does not include a head-up display.

 {{< sitefiguresized thumb="models/tesla/model_y/model_y_long_range/screens_1_st.jpg" title="Tesla Model Y Long Range" width="3000" height="1800"  >}}